collinalexbell/HackMatrix/readme.md

 > [!NOTE]
 > you may have some issues with use flags and or masked packages. you will have to figure that out on your own system.

+#### nixos
+clone the github.
+then run `nix-prefetch-git https://github.com/collinalexbell/HackMatrix` and relpace the sha256 value in the flake found at `hackmatrix-flake/flake.nix` then run
+`nix build .#hackmatrix`
+in the same dir at the `flake.nix`then fallow the rest of the steps

 Make sure to install these libraries before proceeding with the compilation and execution of the program.
 The program's build system will link against these libraries using the provided `LIBS` flags:

 ```makefile